This gentle practice helps me regulate pain, stress & overwhelm

 DIY: EFT can easily be used on your own.
 Once you learn the basics of tapping and how to create the setup phrases, you can apply EFT in your daily life to manage your emotions and symptoms as they come up.

-Note: In sessions you don’t need to share intimate details of a situation for tapping to be effective.
-In fact, doing so might sometimes feel overwhelming or unhelpful.
+Note: You don’t need to share intimate details about a situation during sessions for tapping to be effective.
+In fact, sharing too much might feel overwhelming or even counterproductive.

 Tapping works by focusing on the emotions and body responses connected to an issue, rather than analyzing or retelling it.